Neemat Frem: Political career

+Between 2016 and 2018 he served as presided over the Maronite Foundation in the World.
 In 2018, Frem announced his candidacy for the 2018 Lebanese General Election, running for the Maronite seat in the Keserwan and Byblos constituency.
-His campaign driver was “People First”.
-Following the general election held on 6 May 2018, he was officially announced as a winning candidate with the highest number of votes.
+His campaign driver was "People First".
+Following the general election held on 6 May 2018, he was officially announced as a winning candidate.

 Frem served as the Chair of the Commission of the National Economy, Trade, Industry and Planning.
-He called for the restructuring of the Lebanese public administration in order to boost national productivity.
+He called for the restructuring of the Lebanese public administration to boost national productivity.
 He was the first deputy to inquire about the Lebanese administration’s recruitments figures.
 Frem presented a bill to the parliament to cancel old municipal payables under Sukleen and help face one of the biggest forms of endemic corruption in the country.

-In late February 2020, Better Lebanon founded by Frem, prepared a master-plan to help equip Lebanon to respond to COVID-19 pandemic.
-They partnered with INDEVCO and Phoenix Machinery to manufacture state of-the-art ventilators and cost-efficient personal protective equipment meeting international standards.
+In late February 2020, Better Lebanon founded by Frem, prepared a master plan to help equip Lebanon to respond to the COVID-19 pandemic.
+They partnered with INDEVCO and Phoenix Machinery to manufacture state-of-the-art ventilators and cost-efficient personal protective equipment meeting international standards.
 In October 2020, as the Chair of the Commission of the National Economy, Trade, Industry and Planning Frem elaborated a 5-year plan to achieve a zero budget deficit to rescue Lebanon from the economic crisis and presented it to all concerned officials as a proposed framework for future government budgets and a major guideline for ministries, public institutions and administrations.
 Despite all the warnings of the commission, the public administration ignored all the corrective actions presented in this plan.
 Shortly after the Beirut explosion, on 9 August 2020, he announced his resignation from the parliament in protest against the corruption and the unproductivity of the Lebanese political system that led to the financial collapse and the destruction of Beirut.

-In July 2021, determined to face the total collapse of the Lebanese State and alleviate the dire economic situation wrecking the Lebanese’s daily lives, Frem – together with a group of concerned figures refusing the current situation with a fearless determination for change – launched “Project Watan”, a national political movement.
+In July 2021, determined to face the total collapse of the Lebanese State and alleviate the dire economic situation wrecking the Lebanese's daily lives, Frem – together with a group of other political figures – launched "Project Watan", a national political movement.
 According to the founders, “Project Watan” strives to shape a new creative identity for Lebanon through large-scale reforms and serious plans for political, social, cultural and economic development.
+Currently he is still president of the executive board.

 In 2022, Frem announced his candidacy for the 2022 Lebanese General Election, running for the Maronite seat in the Keserwan and Byblos constituency.
-His campaign driver was “Vote for Happiness”.
+His campaign driver was "Vote for Happiness".
 Following the general election held on 15 May 2022, he was officially announced as a winning candidate.
+In December 2024 he officially announced his candidacy for the Lebanese presidency, representing the Project Watan movement and emphasizing the implementation of UN Security Council Resolution 1701.